 The material is similar to what is covered in a typical intro AI course in an undergraduate CS program, but with a few twists.
 This book assumes undergraduate-level familiarity with coding, algorithms, probability, and calculus.

-My trajectory as an AI person began when I was a math major at MIT, where I worked on path planning research with Nick Roy and also took my first AI courses with Patrick Winston.
-I then did a PhD in computer science at Georgia Tech, working on cognitive systems research with Ashok Goel, followed by a postdoc also at Georgia Tech with Jim Rehg, where I meandered into computer vision and machine learning.
+My trajectory as an AI person began while I was a math major at MIT, where I worked on path planning research with Nick Roy and also took my first AI courses with Patrick Winston.
+I then did a PhD in computer science at Georgia Tech, working on cognitive systems research with Ashok Goel, followed by a postdoc at Georgia Tech with Jim Rehg, where I meandered a bit into computer vision and machine learning.
 I have been a CS faculty member at Vanderbilt since 2016.

-This book incorporates perspectives about AI, cognitive science, and many other things from numerous colleagues, including: Ashok Goel, Keith McGreggor, and Michael Helms (cognitive science and cognitive systems); Nancy Nersessian (philosophy of science and cognition & culture); Eric Schumacher (cognitive neuroscience); Rob Hampton and Joe Manns (comparative cognition); Linda Smith, Agata Rozga, and Rosa Arriaga (developmental psychology); Jim Rehg, Fuxin Li, and David Crandall (computer vision and machine learning); Keivan Stassun, Nilanjan Sarkar, Fred Shic, Brian Scassellati, and Gregory Abowd (topics at the intersection of technology and autism); and Isabelle Soulières, Michelle Dawson, and Laurent Mottron (cognition, autism, and neurodiversity).
+This book incorporates perspectives about AI, cognitive science, and many other things from numerous colleagues and former teachers, including: Ashok Goel, Keith McGreggor, and Michael Helms (cognitive science and cognitive systems); Nancy Nersessian (philosophy of science and cognition & culture); Eric Schumacher (cognitive neuroscience); Rob Hampton and Joe Manns (comparative cognition); Linda Smith, Agata Rozga, and Rosa Arriaga (developmental psychology); Jim Rehg, Fuxin Li, and David Crandall (computer vision and machine learning); Keivan Stassun, Nilanjan Sarkar, Fred Shic, Brian Scassellati, and Gregory Abowd (topics at the intersection of technology and autism); and Isabelle Soulières, Michelle Dawson, and Laurent Mottron (cognition, autism, and neurodiversity).

 Patrick Henry Winston (1943-2019): A teacher, mentor, and friend who captured my imagination long ago when he would pace around the front of the classroom and exclaim, “In AI, we are working to unlock the mysteries of the human mind!”

-“Skill building and big ideas.”
-From Lecture 1 in Patrick’s 6.034 course.
+From Lecture 1 in Patrick’s 6.034 introductory AI course.

-Patrick often began his courses by talking about how he wanted to give students experience not just in “skill building” but also in the “big ideas” that form the really interesting intellectual foundations of a discipline.
+Patrick often began his courses by talking about how he wanted to give students experience not just in “skill building” but also in the “big ideas” that form the intellectual foundations of a discipline.
 This book aims to do just that.
-While many AI books will help you build the same sorts of skills we’ll be talking about here (search algorithms, heuristic techniques, and so on), the Triangle AI Book situates these skills in the context of big ideas about artificial intelligence, human intelligence, and our ongoing quest to “unlock the mysteries of the human mind.”

 This book is being written as an open-source project.
 Improvements and suggestions are welcomed via Github pull request: